ibrod83/javascript-automated-task/README.md

     getState: () => Promise<State>
     setState: (state: State) => Promise<void>
 }
 // Your underlying storage/memory MUST include at least "isFirstRun" property, with a value of true, for the first run.
-It must be able to accommodate the entire State interface(If you are using SQL, all columns must be present in the table, for this to work):
+// It must be able to accommodate the entire State interface(If you are using SQL, all columns must be present in the table, for this to work)
+// This is the State type:

 type State = {
     isFirstRun: boolean//IMPORTANT: This must be set to true initially, otherwise the mechanism wont work.